Mary Jane Theis

-Mary Jane Theis (born February 27, 1949) is an Illinois Supreme Court Justice for the First Judicial District in Cook County, Illinois.
+Mary Jane Theis (born February 27, 1949) is a justice of the Illinois Supreme Court for the First Judicial District in Cook County.
+In 2022, she became chief justice after the retirement of then-chief justice Anne M. Burke.

 Early life

-She was born Mary Jane Wendt in Chicago, Illinois, to Eleanore and Kenneth Wendt, a member of the Illinois General Assembly and a longtime judge in Cook County.
+She was born Mary Jane Wendt in Chicago to Eleanore and Kenneth Wendt, a member of the Illinois General Assembly and a longtime judge in Cook County.
 She is a member of the Democratic Party.

-She received her bachelor's degree from Loyola University Chicago and her J.D. degree from the University of San Francisco School of Law.
+She received her bachelor's degree from Loyola University Chicago and her Juris Doctor from the University of San Francisco School of Law.

 Career

-Attorney

 Theis was assistant public defender in Cook County from 1974 to 1983.